good-loop/doc/pages/policy/internal-data-gdpr-policy.md

  the notification of personal data breaches (Article 33 GDPR), and data protection impact assessments (Article 35 GDPR).
  - We will delete or return all personal data to the Data Controller as requested at the end of the contract.
  - We agree to reasonable audits and inspections, and to provide the Data Controller with whatever information it needs to ensure that we are both meeting Article 28 obligations.
- - We will tell the controller immediately if asked to do something infringing the GDPR or other data protection law of the EU or a member state.
+ - We will tell the controller immediately if asked to do something infringing the GDPR or other data protection law of the UK, the EU, or a member state.

 ## ePrivacy